rasta-nitzsche/Topic-Labeling-with-Ukparl-Dataset/README.md

 ## Introduction

-Companies across a wide spectrum of industries are beginning to embrace data science as a means of gathering and leveraging smarter business intelligence.
+Companies across a wide spectrum of industries are beginning to embrace data science as a mean of gathering and leveraging smarter business intelligence.
 Those organizations that fail to keep up won’t be able to compete in the future.
 This is an exciting time to be a data scientist, or aspiring data scientist, as dynamic and lucrative new opportunities continue to open up at a rapid clip.